qcrao/block-share-card/README.md

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request.

+## Acknowledgements

+This project, Block Share Card, builds upon the foundational work done in the [Styled Roam](https://github.com/JimmyLv/styled-roam) project by [Jimmy Lv](https://github.com/JimmyLv).

+I am grateful for the initial concepts and code provided by Styled Roam, which have significantly influenced the development of this extension.
+Special thanks to Jimmy Lv and all contributors to the Styled Roam project for their pioneering efforts in enhancing the Roam Research user experience.

 ## License

 This extension is released under the MIT License.
 Please see the LICENSE file in the repository for more details.